It’s Not Always Crystal Clear: In-Pocket Analysis for Understanding Binding Site Microenvironment Properties

 Discuss this preprint

-Structural biology has enabled key advances in biochemistry, drug discovery, and AI-driven three-dimensional structure modelling.
-Despite its centrality, no general and reliable computational tools exist to chemically validate structural models, especially when small-molecule ligands are involved.
+Structural biology enabled key advances in biochemistry, drug discovery, and AI-driven three-dimensional structure modelling.
+Despite its importance, reliable and general computational tools for chemical validation of structural models remain limited, especially when small-molecule ligands are involved.
 This challenge is exacerbated when experimental resolution is insufficient to define interaction chemistry, leaving critical interpretations ambiguous.
-We introduce In-Pocket, a quantum mechanical optimisation method biased by experimental data that resolves the chemical nature of protein-ligand binding interfaces.
-In-Pocket improves model quality, corrects chemically inconsistent structures, and identifies the energetically most favourable conformers within biomacromolecular complexes.
-Further, it generalises across a wide range of systems, including those containing transition metals.
+We introduce In-Pocket, a quantum mechanical optimisation method biased by experimental data that evaluates the chemical nature of protein-ligand binding interfaces.
+In-Pocket improves model quality, corrects chemically inconsistent structures, and identifies the energetically most favourable ligand-conformers within biomacromolecular complexes.
+The approach is generally applicable to a wide range of systems, including those containing transition metals.
 Benchmarking demonstrates that In-Pocket enhances the reliability of legacy and newly solved structures.
-With automated and simple-to-use routine chemical validation, In-Pocket stands to improve the integrity of structural databases and impact diverse domains: from molecular biology to rational drug design and application of generative AI.
+With automated, user-friendly routine chemical validation, In-Pocket offers unique opportunities to improve the integrity of structural databases and impact diverse domains: from molecular biology to rational drug design and application of generative AI.